How Bitcoin Transactions and UTXOs Work

 What exactly is a UTXO?

-A UTXO, or unspent transaction output, is a discrete chunk of bitcoin locked to an address, like a single bill in a wallet.
+A UTXO, or unspent transaction output, is a discrete chunk of bitcoin locked to an address (more precisely, to a spending script), like a single bill in a wallet.
 Bitcoin has no account balances.
 What your wallet displays as a balance is just the sum of all the UTXOs your keys are able to spend.

 Why did my wallet send bitcoin back to myself as change?